Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2022-11-06-The-animals.md

 ![Book Cover of The Animals](../images/the-animals.jpg)

-It is set in an idyllic village where government funding has transformed every building, with the exception of a few, into mystic and nostalgic tourist attractions.
+It is set in an idyllic village where government funding has transformed every building, with the exception of a few, into a mystic and nostalgic tourist attraction.
 It is told through the lens of the village model maker, Dorn, who constructs miniature models of the village's quaint buildings; the models adorn the windows of these buildings to add to their quaintness.

 Dorn's life is unfolded through crisp, musical prose, and with the occasional hint of realism.
 There is, of course, the story of unrequited love as he struggles to muster the courage to profess his love for Ravenna, his teacher friend from the local elementary school.
-Then there is the family: his father, the unloving patriarch whom he pays the obligatory visit to; his pompous and more successful younger brother who treats him like a doormat; his loving mother who filled his childhood with joy and who was buried when he was just six.
+Then there is the family: his father, the unloving patriarch whom he pays the obligatory visit to; his pompous and more successful younger brother who treats him like a doormat; his loving mother who filled his childhood with joy, but who was buried when he was just six.

 It's not a bad life: he is well reputed for his craft, he makes time for leisure reading, and he rides his trike around the village, making deliveries of his models and stalking his teacher friend at the school.
 Still, I could hear his feet dragging through the pages.